 Publications

-Towards Enhancing Road Safety in South Carolina Using Insights from Traffic and Driver-Education Data
+Towards Enhancing Road Safety in South Carolina Using Insights from Traffic and Driver-Education Data (Student Abstract)

 N. Gupta, B. Muppasani, S. Srivastava, A. Goel, R. Hartfield, T. Buehrig, M. Reck, E. Kennedy, K. Poore, K. Tremblay, B. Srivastava, and L. Vasconcelos